wahyuwiyoko/blog-data/content/posts/fix-php-upload-file-not-work-in-linux.md

 ---

 ## Intro

-move_uploaded_file() PHP function may not work in Linux because temporary files not move it in to directory.
+`move_uploaded_file()` PHP function may not work in Linux because temporary files not move it in to directory.
 This happens because we not give permission to local directory (ex: LAMP directory is in `/var/www/html`).

 ## Solutions

-To solve it, we have to give `www-data` permission to user and group on `/var/www` with this command below.
+We have to give `www-data` permission to user and group on `/var/www` with this command below.

 ```shell
 sudo chown -R www-data:www-data /var/wwww
 ```

 And then, give permission to read & write with this command below.

 ```shell
 sudo chmod -R 777 /var/wwww
 ```

-And done.